nayaba/seb-hackathon/README.md

 - **Creativity**: Recognizing unique twists and imaginative game features.
 - **User Interface (UI)**: Highlighting clean, visually appealing designs and intuitive gameplay.
 - **Code Organization**: Rewarding readable, well-structured, and efficient code.
-- **Functionality**: Ensuring the game runs smoothly and all features work as intended.
 - **Player Experience**: Celebrating games that provide an enjoyable and seamless user experience.
-- **Best Overall Game**: Awarded to the game that excels across all categories.
+- **Presentation**: Awarded to the developer with the most engaging presentation.

 ---